25 GCSE Maths Questions And Answers By Topic And Difficulty

 There are multiple aspects to this question that need to be interpreted. and it requires a good understanding of the order of operations and place value.
 This must then be communicated clearly to obtain full marks.
 It could be assumed that multiplying all the numbers will find the largest result but the presence of the number ‘1’ is what alters this and requires the application of the order of operations.

-For more GCSE maths questions take a look at our free Order of operations (BIDMAS) lessons and for more personalised support schools can plug gaps with our targeted one-to-one interventions.
+For more GCSE maths questions take a look at our free Order of operations (BIDMAS) lessons.
+For more personalised support schools can plug gaps with our targeted one-to-one online tutoring.

 24. Formulae maths question